microsoft/vs-tools-for-ai/README.md

 ![submit job](/docs/media/submitjobs.png)

-## Infuse apps, websites and bots with Microsoft Cognitive Services
+## Infuse AI into your apps with Microsoft Cognitive Services
 [Microsoft Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) are a set of APIs, SDKs and services available to developers to make your applications more intelligent, engaging and discoverable, with just a few lines of code.
 Visual Studio Tools for AI now easily enables you to discover, create and customize your cognitive services from within Visual Studio.